HERO: Learning Humanoid End-Effector Control for Visual Whole-Body Open-Vocabulary Object Grasping: Introduction

 \section{Introduction}

 Think about reaching to pick up the objects placed on the various table tops in \cref{fig:teaser}.
 As humans we can reliably and robustly use our whole bodies to execute such pick ups.
-We can use our back to reach over and across the table, or rotate our torso to pick up objects kept on the side, and use our legs to squat down to pick up objects kept on coffee tables, all while maintaining balance on our two legs.
-We can pick up seen objects on seen tables, but equally effortlessly also pick up novel objects on novel tables in novel scenes.
-Once we have glanced at the object and scene, we can even do this with our eyes closed if we want.
-In this paper, we develop an autonomous system that equips a humanoid robot with this fundamental capability: {\it reach over to pick up novel objects in novel everyday environments around us.}
+We can reach across a table with our back, rotate our torso for objects to the side, or squat for low coffee tables, all while balancing on two legs.
+We can pick up seen objects on seen tables, but also novel objects on novel tables in novel scenes.
+Once we have glanced at the object and scene, we can even do this with our eyes closed.
+In this paper, we develop a framework that equips humanoids with this fundamental capability: {\it autonomously reach over to pick up novel objects in novel everyday environments.}

 Humanoids are doing backflips~\cite{OmniRetarget25,BeyondMimic25,HumanUP25,TaoHuangStand25,ASAP25}, so why would we be writing about such a mundane and seemingly unimpressive task?
-There are two key differences that make our problem of manipulating novel objects harder: the need for processing the high-dimensional RGB-D image observations to infer object locations and scene collision geometry, and the precision necessary for object manipulation.
-Most existing humanoid control works aren't conditioned on perceptual input from RGB-D camera: either they don't need any scene information or scene information is provided as input using environment sensors (\eg MOCAP).
-Second, while back flips are impressive, it doesn't really matter {\it where} you land, as long as you land safely.
-In contrast, if a robot needs to pick up an object, it needs to get its hand {\it where the object actually is}.
-Object manipulation requires precise goal-directed behavior.
-Operation in novel environments, sensing using on-board RGB-D sensors, precise EE control, and the complexity of maintaining balance while moving around, make this problem challenging.
+There are two key differences that make the problem of manipulating novel objects harder.
+First, in-the-wild operation means that neither reference motions nor privileged sensors (\eg MOCAP) are available.
+But instead we need to process high-dimensional RGB-D image observations to infer object locations and plan trajectories.
+Second, object manipulation requires {\it precise} and {\it goal-directed} behavior: a robot needs to get its hand {\it where the object actually is}, different from a backflip where the focus is on landing safely rather than at a precise location.
+Operation in novel environments, sensing using on-board RGB-D sensors, precise end-effector (EE) control, and maintaining balance while reaching around, make this problem challenging.